Posted on April 7, 2023

 Ferusgallery.com

-DeWain Valentine, originally from Ft.
-Collins, Colorado, developed a type of polyester resin material that allowed him to make large scale pieces like the one shown below.
-Previously the material would crack when making a piece this size: approx: 17 1/4x 17/4 x 7/8.
+Originally from Ft.
+Collins, Colorado, Valentine developed a type of polyester resin material.
+This material allowed him to make large scale pieces like the one shown below.

 Richard Sample

-Research and interviews show that Robert Irwin lived across the street from Valentine.
-This was not mentioned by Richard Sample.
-At one point I asked him if he “knew Ed Ruscha or Robert Irwin” and some others.
-He did not recognize those names, he was definitive about Bell and Valentine.
+At one point I asked Richard if he “knew Ed Ruscha or Robert Irwin” and some others.
+He did not recognize those names, he was certain about Larry Bell and DeWain Valentine.

 Richard Sample is listed with an address of 63 Market St. Venice, in a newspaper marriage announcement, 1968.

-Ellen recalls “tensions” about Paige with Ellen’s aunts.
 These women were the wives of Charles Sample and his sons.

 Richard Sample told me he was forced to ask Paige to leave the Venice studio because she never paid him rent.
 (See chapter Richard Sample interview)

-Ellen said she thought it was possible.
+Ellen said she thought it was possible, but just didn’t know for certain.

-DeWain Valentine has spoken about this Venice studio in several art magazine interviews; the influence it had on his art and on the art of his many fellow famous artists.
-This includes Larry Bell and Robert Irwin, particularly the years of the 1960s and early 70s.
+DeWain Valentine has spoken about his Venice studio in several art magazine interviews and the influence it had on his art.

 61-65 is the address listed here.